rmguy/blog/published/death_and_fish.md

 Riak rewound the tape and flipped the recorder back on.

-"What is your wish little one?" and
-Riak mouthed the words he needed from Drew off screen.
+"What is your wish little one?" and Riak mouthed the words he needed from Drew off screen.

-"W..
-World Peace" Drew said, through swollen and bloodied lips.
+"To..
+To give my body to science" Drew said, through swollen and bloodied lips.

 "That wasn't so hard now was it you little bastard", Riak said cutting the feed.
-He'd probably get a few grand in funding from this cute video alone.

-The problem was waiting, waiting long enough for Drew’s frontal lobe to process the pain completely, but not long enough for necrosis.
+The problem was waiting, waiting long enough for Drew’s frontal lobe to access the pain completely, but not long enough for necrosis.
 This was the window.
 Anything after this was waste.
+Anything before, premature.

 He popped open the cooler he'd brought with him.
 Chrome casing, bio-lock seals, cryogenic foam hissing beneath layered compartments.
 Labeled neatly:
 "Subject #3427 – Type: Cerebral."

 He pulled out a neuro-cap with suction nodes and began untangling the tubes.
 "Cortexes degrade fast.
 We're on the clock."

-Then Riak pulled a pistol out and aimed it at Drew.
-That's when Haddie stepped out of her corner; a dark form with white-lidded-hypnotic eyes.

-A Scythe intervening with happenings in the three dimensional world was rare.
-A Haddie intervening, even more so.
-But Haddie needed Drew's brains intact and this imbicile was going to blow them all across the shiny stainless.
+Each wire was labeled, color-coded, and trembling with tiny pulses like it couldn't wait to latch on to the meat.

+Riak reached into his coat and pulled out a matte-black pistol, the kind made for silence and exits.
+He leveled it at Drew with the calm of someone checking off a list.

+"Optimal harvest window: 6 minutes, 12 seconds", he muttered, eyes flicking across the display.
+Then, without looking up, he nodded to the neuro-cap - "strap it on".

+That's when Haddie stepped out of the wall.
+Not _through_ it, but _from_ it, like she'd been printed into a tile and someone hit "unflatten".
+A dark figure with white-lidded, hypnotic eyes.
+She moved like a memory the room had just remembered.
+She wasn't there before, but now, it was impossible to look anywhere else.

+A Scythe meddling with three-dimensional affairs was rare.
+A Haddie meddling?
+Almost unheard of.
+But she needed Drew's brains intact, gray matter sealed, neural architecture undisturbed, and this imbecile was about to put a bullet through it.
+In seconds, the whole cranium would turn into a pressure-cooked omlet.
+Messy bone fragments mixing into half boiled tissue.
+Sloppy.
+Wasteful.
+Almost offensive.

 _She brought her scythe down in a clean stroke of mercy, slashing the frenzied social worker from shoulder to navel._

 A Haddie joke.
-Of course that's now how it happened.
+Of course that's not how it happened.

-Haddie walked up behind Riak.
-In 4-space Riak's head looked more like a demicube than a sphere.
-She tore through a chunk of it with her scythe and yanked his brain out in-tact, dropping it into the support system she'd brought for Drew.
-Cats would just have to make do with an adult-psycho brain for now.
+Hadding approached soundlessly.
+In 4-space, Riak's head wasn't a sphere but a twisted demicube, angles and folds impossible to untangle.
+She slipped the scythe through a seam only she could see, pried loose a chunk of the skull and yanked the brain out whole.
+Still pulsing, still twitching.
+She dropped it into the cryo-support unit he'd brought for Drew.
+Cats would just have to make do with a middle-aged psychopath's connectome instead.

+At least she'd found the problem in their supply chain.

-As she left, she swiveled around and waved at Drew.
+As she left, she swiveled around and waved at Drew, shaking, bloodied, wide-eyed like some half-dead animal.
+"Relax, kid", she said, voice like velvet tearing.
+"You're not the rare one.
+Just the decoy."
+Then, almost kindly:
+"Go home.
+It wasn't your dad's funeral."

 _We are simple creatures.
 All we want is death and fish._